joselinecedano/joselinecedano/README.md

 </div>

 <div align='center'>
   Swapped my apron for algos and cocktails for code – because life's too short. 🚀 I'm on this wild career switch, and I want to show you that if I can do it, so can you! 💪  Every day is a new chance to dive into fresh projects and fine-tune the old ones.
 I'm all about learning new tricks and actually using them.
-Join me on this journey – building cool stuff, making mistakes, and perfecting our craft.
+Join me on this journey – building cool stuff, making mistakes, and perfecting my craft.
 Follow along, and let's create some awesome things! 🌟
 </div>

 </br>